Monday, April 1, 2024

 “You’re saying he touched you.”
 My father tightened his fist.
 “No one touches my son.”

 My father had nothing against queers.
 Arthur across the street lived with a friend.
 They had served in Korea together.
 Arthur took care of his mother.
-Neighbors whispered that he was not like the rest of the men in the neighborhood, but that didn’t stop my father from playing tennis with him.
+Neighbors whispered that he was not like the rest of the men in the neighborhood, but that didn’t stop my father from playing tennis with him or our swimming in his pool.

 “Are you telling the truth?”